rafaelgoulartrgs/rafaelgoulartrgs/README.md

 # Hello!
 I'm Rafael Goulart.

  - 💼 I’m currently working on: KOIN Adm. de Cartões e Meios de Pagamento S.A.
- - 📚 I’m currently learning: Data Engineer
+ - 📚 I’m currently learning: Data Engineering
- - 📊 I’m looking to collaborate on: Projects de Data Enginner
+ - 📊 I’m looking to collaborate on: Projects de Data Engineering
  - 🤔 I’m looking for help with: Portfolio Tips in Data Engineering
  - 💬 Ask me about: Database
  - 📫 How to reach me: By my available contacts.